DoubleChuang/gps_ocr/README.md

 ## How to use

-Copy the E3V video into current directory
+Copy the E3V video into current directory, and then run following

 ```